 Homemade Harissa Paste

-This homemade harissa recipe is the ultimate chili paste with dried chili peppers, including ancho and guajillo, cumin, caraway, coriander and more.
+This homemade harissa recipe is the ultimate chili paste with a mixture of chili peppers, oil and seasonings, including cumin, caraway, coriander and more.
 Learn how to make it.

 Ever wonder how to make your own harissa chili paste at home?
 Here you go.
 It’s a rather straightforward process, easy in my opinion, but if you don’t cook much, you’ll be doing a few things you’ve never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.

 Not a big deal, pretty easy, just new maybe.
 Or not!

 What is Harissa?

 Harissa is a highly popular chili paste used in North African and Middle Eastern cuisine.
 The recipe varies by the region, so you will find variation after variation of harissa, depending on the local ingredients.